 Text translated from the Sonnenerde website:

-Tomato cultivation in a confined space – here you will get an insight into our private tomato paradise!
+Tomato cultivation in a confined space – here you will get an insight into our private paradise of tomatoes!

-Finally tomatoes in abundance!
-There are around 6000 varieties – is not that incredible?
-Most people know only a few varieties of this huge variety!
-The fruits of the tomatoes can be as colorful as a flower meadow.
-Just lovely!!!
-If you want to pull tomatoes in a small space – like me – has the method that leaves you only one main drive, proven very!
-I can not confirm the claim that “earning” is expected to yield less.
-I have only had good experiences with it so far.
-Important to me is the “mulching” of the tomato.
-It saves a lot of water, Beikräuter be suppressed and the cabbage and brown rot has little chance to spread.
-Mulch becomes with our “Biofaser”.
-(Very nice to see on the video! ) In addition, I pour my tomatoes very sparingly, because they grow on our Riedlingsdorfer chernozem, which can very well save water!
-So, now let the tomatoes taste right!
+Finally growing tomatoes in abundance!
+There are approx. 6000 available varieties – that’s unbelievable!
+Most people know only a few varieties out of this huge selection!
+The hanging fruit of the tomatoes are looking equal to a colourful meadow of flowers – simply spectacular!!!
+If you want to grow tomatoes in a small space – like me – the method to leave only one main stem, has proven right!
+I cannot confirm the assumption by some people that less yield is expected by removing new shoots.
+I only have had good experiences with it so far.
+Important to me is the “mulching” of the tomato plants.
+It saves a lot of water, and other growing weeds are getting suppressed so rot + mould has little chance to spread.